krivanek06/personal_website/src/content/posts/9_new-in-vuejs-33-two-way-binding-with-definemodel-macro/9_new-in-vuejs-33-two-way-binding-with-definemodel-macro.md

 ---
-title: ''
+title: 'New in Vue.js 3.3: Two-Way Binding With defineModel Macro'
-seoTitle: ''
+seoTitle: 'New in Vue.js 3.3: Two-Way Binding With defineModel Macro'
-seoDescription: ''
+seoDescription: 'With the upcoming VueJS version 3.3 the community once again doesn’t disappoint and releases many...'
-slug:
+slug: 9_new-in-vuejs-33-two-way-binding-with-definemodel-macro
-tags: javascript, angular, rxjs, opinion
+tags: vuejs, tutorial
-order:
+order: 9
-datePublished:
+datePublished: 13.05.2023
-readTime:
+readTime: 4
-coverImage: ''
+coverImage: 9_new-in-vuejs-33-two-way-binding-with-definemodel-macro.jpg
 ---

 With the upcoming [VueJS version 3.3](https://github.com/vuejs/core/blob/main/CHANGELOG.md#330-2023-05-08) the community once again doesn’t disappoint and releases many useful features for developers to be more productive, and ship features faster.